platform-mesh/architecture/rfc/001_api-providers-and-ui-discovery.md

 - Provider UI configuration should be co-located with other provider resources in the same workspace as the `APIExport`.
 - OpenMFP uses `ContentConfiguration` resources for UI configuration; these should not be duplicated across workspaces.
 - Make use of the already existing binding relation (`APIBinding`) between the api export in the workspace.
 This is beneficial over adding a binding resource for the content configuration.
+- The ContentConfiguration resource can act as a UI configuration for a APIExport, but we should also support ContentConfigurations without API relation.
+  In that situation we still need to create a releation to the ProvderMetadata for example for future "help center" features. in order to route users to a page specific help content.

 **Example: ContentConfiguration**
 ```yaml